 Civil Engineering & Communication Engineering @ ScienceIndex.com

-ScienceIndex.com is a Civil Engineering and Communication Engineering Sciences Social Network established in 1998 to index the very latest news, headlines, references and resources from science journals, books and websites worldwide.
+ScienceIndex.com is a Web 2.0 sciences social network established in 1998 to index the very latest news, headlines, references and resources from science journals, books and websites worldwide.
 The site covers news in all fields of biology, business, chemistry, engineering, geography, health, mathematics and society.
-In the field of Engineering Sciences, the site has now included the two new categories Civil Engineering and Communication Engineering.
-While the Civil Engineering section covers design and construction of public works, including bridges, dams, and other large facilities, the Communication Engineering section covers the the technologies for transmitting messages.
+In the field of Engineering Sciences, the site has now included the two new categories Civil Engineering and Communication.
+The Civil Engineering category covers design and construction of public works, including bridges, dams, and other large facilities, and the Communication Engineering category covers the technologies for transmitting messages.

 ScienceIndex.com's Engineering Sciences Category covers the design, manufacture, and operation of efficient and economical structures, machines, processes, and systems.
-Its eight sections include Architecture, Chemical Engineering, Civil Engineering, Communication, Control Systems, Electronics, Industrial Engineering, and Mechanical Engineering.
-Users can receive alerts for newly published content in this category by subscribing to ScienceIndex.com's Engineering Sciences Category RSS feed.
+Its eight subsections include Architecture, Chemical Engineering, Civil Engineering, Communication, Control Systems, Electronics, Industrial Engineering and Mechanical Engineering.
+Users can receive alerts if new content has been posted in this category by subscribing to ScienceIndex.com's Engineering Sciences RSS feed.

-The Sciences Social Network currently contains over 1.95 million posts distributed among its' 68 categories.
-83,000 users monitor 14,100 journals publishing within the scope of the site.
+ScienceIndex.com currently contains nearly 1.43 million stories distributed among 75 categories.
+75,553 users monitor nearly 8,400 journals covering the broad spectrum of sciences.
+They share circa 2,500 new articles every day.
 Since new science content is discovered in real-time, the delay between original publication and appearance at ScienceIndex.com is no more than two days.
-The site provides an advanced search feature which suggests up to ten closely related articles for a search and every displayed post.
+ScienceIndex.com provides an advanced search feature which suggests up to ten closely related articles for a search and also for a selected story.
+Other features include a "Life Traffic Feed", a "Top Content" sidebar, Google Translate functionality, and RSS feeds for every category.
+ScienceIndex.com also maintains the new Twitter account @ScienceIndex_.